terrabyte-tech/terrabyte-11ty-template/README.md

 # Terrabyte 11ty Template

-The purpose of this project is to make it easy to get started when building a Terrabyte website using 11ty.
-[11ty](https://www.11ty.dev/) is a static-site generator that makes the website build process more efficient while leveraging components.
+The purpose of this project is to make it easy to get started with a new Terrabyte website and managing its updates.
+[11ty](https://www.11ty.dev/) is a static-site generator that makes the website build process more efficient while leveraging components, build processes, and other dev capabilities.
 For more information on using 11ty, please visit their [docs](https://www.11ty.dev/docs/).

 Below, follow the process that works best for your project.
 It's preferred to create a subtree of this repository in order to track changes to the template, but in outlying circumstances, you may need to manually copy/paste this template into your project.